Standard contractual clauses

 - to instruct the controller to bring processing operations into compliance with legal requirements in a specified manner and within a specified period of time,

-- order the suspension of the transfer of data to a recipient in a third country or to an international organization,
+- the suspension of the Transmission of data to a recipient in a third country or to an international organization,

-- to impose a temporary or definitive restriction on processing, including a ban, and/or
+- a temporary or permanent restriction of the Processingincluding a ban, and/or

-When selecting a sanction, the supervisory authority will certainly also take into account whether efforts have been made to use the SCC correctly or whether the SCC has been dispensed with altogether despite an obvious requirement.
+When selecting a sanction, the Supervisory authority certainly also take into account whether efforts have been made to use the SCC correctly or whether the SCC has been dispensed with altogether despite its obvious necessity.